 But in 1867, this particular sub-division was completely abolished.
 After that, this place was divided into a total of three geographical parts named Cachar, Khasi, and Jaintia Hills.
 Finally, it was in 1970, that the government declared an independent administrative district.

-Haflong.
-It is an enticing hill station situated in the North Cachar hills at a height of around 966 meters.
+It is an enticing hill station situated in the North Cachar Hills at a height of around 966 meters.
 Haflong is actually a Dimasa word and its meaning is 'Anthill.'
 It is undoubtedly one of the most amazing places to explore the beauty of nature.

-District Museum.
-Here, one can witness the wonderful collection of artifacts, and many of the collections are ancient ornaments, musical instruments, hunting tools, and fishing equipment.
+Here, one can witness the wonderful collection of artefacts, and many of the collections are ancient ornaments, musical instruments, hunting tools, and fishing equipment.
 If you are an adventure lover, trekking can also be enjoyed here as it’s an ideal destination for trekking lovers.